mm-zacharydavison/git-ai/README.md

 ## Documentation

 - How `git-ai` works and its limitations
-- Installing `git-ai`
-- Performance and Compatibility
 - Configuring `git-ai` for the enterprise

-**Agent Guides**
-- Cursor
-- Claude Code
-- GitHub Copilot

 **Contributing**
 - Adding Support for new Agents